-While I was on my path to reversing my diabetes, there were 3 simple hacks I followed to become successful in lowing my blood sugar.
+While I was on my path to reversing my diabetes, there were 3 simple hacks I followed to become successful in lowering my blood sugar.

 1. Only Track Carbs

-Yes, I said it.
-Only track your carbs.
-When you’re starting out, make sure your carbs are under 20 grams per day.
-Eat protein and fat until you are full.
-Don’t sweat all the macro tracking of everything else.
-If your number one goal is to reverse your diabetes, focus on under 20 grams of carbs per day.
-You can worry about everything else later once you get your blood sugar fixed.
+I ate protein and fat until I was full.
+I didn't sweat all the macro tracking of everything else.
+My number one goal was to reverse my diabetes and focus on under 20 grams of carbs per day.
+I can worry about everything else later once I get my blood sugars fixed.

-At this point don’t worry about the scale, don’t worry how much you weigh, how many inches you lost or if you are in ketosis.
-Stop peeing on those sticks and start getting used to not eating pasta, bread, rice, grains, fruits and some veggies.
+Stopped peeing on those sticks and started getting used to not eating pasta, bread, rice, grains, fruits, and some veggies.
 For most people, this will be a shocker.
 "What do you mean I can't eat fruit?".
-Yes, that's right, don’t eat the fucking fruit!
+Yes, that's right, I didn't eat the fucking fruit!
 "But fruit is healthy.".
-Yes and it's also full of sugar!
-At this point in the game you need to wrap your head around not eating carbs, which means any food that will spike your blood sugars.
-It’s actually really simple but you are going to have to step out of your comfort zone and realize – NO MORE FRUIT!!! bread, rice, grains and some veggies.
-Follow those rules and watch your next HbA1c drop like a rock.
+Yes, and it's also full of sugar!
+At this point in the game, I needed to wrap my head around not eating carbs, which means any food that will spike your blood sugars.

-If you want to learn more about reversing diabetes naturally I suggest reading The Diabetic Code by Dr. Jason Fung.
+If you want to learn more about reversing diabetes naturally I suggest reading The Diabetes Code by Dr. Jason Fung.

 Also, check out my resources page for more info.

-Feel free to share some of your hacks that helped you reverse your diabetes.
+Feel free to share some of the hacks that helped you reverse your diabetes.

-If you have any questions or need any support, feel free to connect with me.
+If you have any questions or need support, please connect with me.